 Affair recovery is a huge part of our work here at CTI.
 And the first step in recovery is dealing with the shock, pain, and uncertainty that the hurt partner experiences.

 While not all Hurt Partners are the same, there are predictable inflection points just after an affair is discovered that may needlessly deepen and exacerbate the pain and suffering of the hurt partner.

-Here are 13 Best practices from Tehillah when you’ve just discovered their affair:
+Here are 13 best practices from Angela when you’ve just discovered their affair: